v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 An action is available to show the address on a map

-Every Action is build up with a set of Action Steps.
+Every Action is built up with a set of Action Steps.
 An Action Step is a reusable part of an Action, such as for example, ask the user to select a file.
 Camelot comes with a set of standard Actions and Action Steps that are easily  extended to manipulate data or create reports.